Tensor invariants for multipartite entanglement classification: Families of trace-invariants, hypergraph-tensor states, Haar-random states

 where in the last equality we have used the fact that $\ket{\psi_N}$ is deterministic.
 We therefore obtain a contradiction with Eq.~\eqref{eq:proof_no_deterministic_approx}, meaning that the deterministic sequence $(\ket{\psi_N})_{N \in \mathbb{N}^*}$ cannot exist. \end{proof}

-Next, let us provide elementary examples of reference states that are asymptotically $\LU$-equivalent or $\LU$-equivalent in scaling. \begin{ex} Let $D \geq 2$ and $B \subset \{1, \ldots , D\}$ with $|B|\geq 2$.
+Next, let us provide elementary examples of HT states that are asymptotically $\LU$-equivalent or $\LU$-equivalent in scaling. \begin{ex} Let $D \geq 2$ and $B \subset \{1, \ldots , D\}$ with $|B|\geq 2$.
 Recalling the definitions of Def.~\ref{def:LargeN_LU_eq}, one can verify that \eg

 and \eg

 Such relations can be composed in a straightforward manner; for instance, if $D=4$, $B_1 = \{1,2,4\}$ and $B_2 = \{1,3,4\}$, one has \eg